Adamm00/IPSet_ASUS/README.md

-"./jffs/scripts/firewall whitelist IP" This Bans The IP or Range Specified "./jffs/scripts/firewall whitelist domain" This Requires Manual Input (Only Domains Accepted) "./jffs/scripts/firewall whitelist domain google.com" This Bans the URL Specified "./jffs/scripts/firewall whitelist remove" This Removes All Non-Default Entries
+"./jffs/scripts/firewall whitelist IP" This Bans The IP or Range Specified "./jffs/scripts/firewall whitelist domain" This Requires Manual Input (Only Domains Accepted) "./jffs/scripts/firewall whitelist domain google.com" This Bans the URL Specified "./jffs/scripts/firewall whitelist port 23" This Whitelists All Autobans Based On Traffic From Port 23 "./jffs/scripts/firewall whitelist remove" This Removes All Non-Default Entries

 Here Are Some Example Import Commands;